Table of Contents

 Sleep cycles are made up of four individual stages: three NREM (non-rapid eye movement) and one REM (rapid eye movement).
 REM sleep is when your brain catches up on its rest.
 You should have a target amount of sleep that you feel you need to feel refreshed and at your best.

 Each time you start to fall asleep easily increase your bedtime by 15 minutes and add another 15 minutes the next night until reaching your goal length of time for total sleep time per day.
-When creating a sleep schedule, try to avoid napping in the daytime – napping during the day will impede your progress and should be avoided if possible
+When creating a sleep schedule, try to avoid napping in the daytime – napping during the day will impede your progress and should be avoided if possible – except if you are Batman who microsleeps, if you are familiar with comics.

 Try Some Natural Factors to Fall Asleep